By Anke Zimmermann, ND

 Further, 43% of ALL health and medical professionals in France prescribe homeopathic medicines for their patients.

 In approximately half of the instances in which a homeopathic medicine was prescribed, a conventional drug was also prescribed.
-This statistic therefore means that approximately half of the times a homeopathic medicine was prescribed, the health and medical professional believed that homeopathic treatment was sufficient and the patient did not require a conventional drug.
+This statistic therefore means that approximately half of the times a homeopathic medicine was prescribed, the health and medical professional believed that homeopathic treatment alone was sufficient and the patient did not require a conventional drug.

 The World Health Organization (WHO) has deemed France to have the best health care in the world, and obviously, the consistent and persistent use of homeopathic medicines by medical professionals and by the general public help to contribute to the health of the population of France.